-Furthermore, the last thing that your attendees will remember is the last thing they see.
+Furthermore, the last thing your attendees will remember is the last thing discussed.
 Therefore, sending a follow-up email will help remind your attendees of the key points discussed during the meeting.

 “There are a number of reasons why the productive conversations in a meeting seemingly go nowhere.
 Attendees are often immediately running to another meeting where their attention shifts to a new set of issues.
 Or people leave the meeting without clarity about what was agreed upon.”– Paul Axtell

-5 things to include in a meeting follow up email
+5 things to include in a follow up email after a meeting

 Now that you know the importance of sending a follow-up email post-meeting, it’s time to learn how to send one…

 - Show appreciation

 - Summarize key decisions

 Taking time out of your day to attend a meeting isn’t always easy.
 Instead of getting important work done, you are using your valuable time to be at a meeting.
 Therefore, it is important to show your appreciation and thank your meeting attendees.

 It is also important to show appreciation for your team members because it helps build trust and fosters a good relationship between you and your coworkers.